w3c/webextensions/proposals/proposal_process.md

 the proposal before (or shortly after) it's merged.
 As an example, a typo or slight rephrasing need not block a proposal from being merged.

+### Developer Feedback

+Extension developers are encouraged to provide thoughtful, constructive feedback on APIs throughout the proposal process.
+They have significant practical experience in the platform, often providing a different perspective from those of browser vendors.

+Developer feedback is non-blocking and browser vendors may not always be able to accommodate all feedback (since it has to be balanced with other constraints, such as security, privacy, user experience, and platform engineering complexity).
+However, any developer feedback should be considered and addressed, and browser vendors should strive to address and incorporate feedback from developers whenever feasible.
+This helps ensure the resulting APIs address real-world use cases and don't cause undue developer burden.

 ### Merge Managers

 A proposal should be merged only when no reviewers have requested additional